dialog-semiconductor/BLE_SDK6_examples/LPCCSE-177-social-distancing-application/Readme.md

 2. INFO: THE STRONGEST NODE WITH RSSI -47 FOUND: This is the strongest RSSI measured during scanning.
 3. CA:1B:32:07:AB:C3: ATTEMPT FOR CONNECTION: The device initiates a connection request to the specific device.
 4. CA:1B:32:07:AB:C3: CONNECTED AS INITIATOR: The connection request was successful and the device is the initiator on this connection (on the peer device a message CONNECTED AS SLAVE should be prompted).
-5. LOCAL RSSI VALUE -47: The local received signal strength is obtained, exchanged with the peer and printed 4 times.
+5. LOCAL RSSI VALUE -47: The local received signal strength is obtained, send to the peer through the GATT service and also printed 4 times.
-6. RECEIVED RSSI VALUE -47: The received RSSI is obtained from the peer and printed 4 times.
+6. RECEIVED RSSI VALUE -47: The received RSSI is obtained from the peer through GATT service and printed 4 times.
 7. INFO: STRONGEST RSSI IN CONNECTED STATE: -46: Indicating the strongest RSSI obtained from the exchange.
-8. INFO: ca:1b:32:07:ab:c3 IS IN DANGER ZONE: based on the value of the RSSI the device is located in very close proximity with another device.
+8. INFO: CA:1B:32:07:AB:C3 IS IN DANGER ZONE: based on the value of the RSSI the device is located in very close proximity with another device.
-9. ca:1b:32:07:ab:c3: DISCONNECTED WITH REASON 16: After the alert is done the devices get disconnected. the disconnection request is issued always from the initiator of the connection, hence the disconnection reasons should be.
+9. CA:1B:32:07:AB:C3: DISCONNECTED WITH REASON 16: After the alert is done the devices get disconnected. the disconnection request is issued always from the initiator of the connection, hence the disconnection reasons should be.
   * The 0x16 corresponds to the reason ERROR_CON_TERM_BY_LOCAL_HOST at the initiator side.
   * The 0x13 corresponds to the reason ERROR_REMOTE_USER_TERM_CON at the slave side
   * There are cases where a disconnection occurs for different reasons (other than 0x16 or 0x13), due to various errors that my occur during connection or timeouts.